-Course entry requirements: CML1001F.
-No undergraduate student in the first year of study may register for Company Law.
+Course entry requirements: No undergraduate student in the first year of study may register for Company Law.
+Please note that Business Law I CML1001F is a prerequisite for Company Law, and students cannot register for Company Law unless they successfully completed Business Law I in the previous year of study.